Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.regionNetworkFirewallPolicies.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
-Deletes the specified network.
-*/
-await gapi.client.compute.regionNetworks.delete({ network: "network", project: "project", region: "region",  });

-/*
-Returns the specified network.
-*/
-await gapi.client.compute.regionNetworks.get({ network: "network", project: "project", region: "region",  });

-/*
-Gets the access control policy for a resource.
-May be empty if no such policy or resource exists.
-*/
-await gapi.client.compute.regionNetworks.getIamPolicy({ project: "project", region: "region", resource: "resource",  });

-/*
-Creates a network in the specified project and region using the data included in the request.
-*/
-await gapi.client.compute.regionNetworks.insert({ project: "project", region: "region",  });

-/*
-Retrieves the list of networks available to the specified project in the given region.
-*/
-await gapi.client.compute.regionNetworks.list({ project: "project", region: "region",  });

-/*
-Sets the access control policy on the specified resource.
-Replaces any existing policy.
-*/
-await gapi.client.compute.regionNetworks.setIamPolicy({ project: "project", region: "region", resource: "resource",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.regionNetworks.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

-/*
 Retrieves the list of all NotificationEndpoint resources, regional and global, available to the specified project.